FROM NOVEL TO FILM - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of the module learning outcomes.
 Short lectures will contextualise the week’s analysis of a novel/film combination.
 Seminar discussion with ongoing tutor feedback is designed to assess professional/practical skills in communicating ideas orally and transferable skills in working individually and collaboratively.
 It also assesses subject knowledge relating to formal, contextual, critical, and theoretical approaches to the study of film adaptation.
 Seminars also assess cognitive/analytical skills in critical thinking and in the analysis of literary and film form and language.

-The 4500-word critical essay on two novel/film combinations assesses
+The 3000-word critical essay on a single novel/film combination assesses

 • Subject knowledge relating to the close analysis of form, meaning and language of literary and film texts.